samjaninf/OFN-User-Guide---Master/chapter1/producer-faqs-test.md

    on the OFN.
 This is an umbrella profile, which can house the profiles and stores of member producers.
 With a unique URL and landing page, this group site allows for collective marketing and promotions.
 3. Farmer’s market groups who are willing to cooperate and work together can establish a hub.
 This hub has a single shopfront offering the entire product range of participating producers.
 Finding a way to coordinate the logistics of incoming and outgoing products can require some creative thinking, but using the farmer’s market days as a chance to aggregate and pack orders is one simple option.

+%/accordion%

-#### How is payment received in an OFN online shop?
+%accordion%How is payment received in an OFN online shop?%accordion%

 An online store allows producers to sell their produce to customers and collect payment via a number of options.
 The OFN doesn’t dictate a payment method, and you can use any arrangement that works for you.
 Current payment options which are integrated into the checkout process include Paypal, Pin Payments and EFTPOS \(through a payment gateway\).
 Enterprises can also use manual methods including invoicing, cash on collection and direct deposit.

+%/accordion%

-#### Does the OFN provide stores with data about their sales and orders?
+%accordion%Does the OFN provide stores with data about their sales and orders?%accordion%

 Yes, OFN store operators will receive an email each time an order is placed.
 Additionally, a number of different reports regarding sales are downloadable from your store.
 This includes reports on unique orders, reports summarising a collection of orders, reports on inventory levels and  customer relationship management reports.
 Check out our set-up guide for more info onreports.

+%/accordion%

-#### There's no OFN in out country yet, are we able to get involved with the OFN?
+%accordion%There's no OFN in out country yet, are we able to get involved with the OFN?%accordion%

 The OFN is operational in Australia and the UK.
 We have partner organisations getting local OFN’s set-up in Norway, South Africa, Germany, France, Canada, India and Brazil.
 We’re always looking for likeminded and capable international partner organisations to help spread the OFN to more users around the world.
 If you’re a producer, talk to your local food movement about the OFN to see if it could be a solution for producers in your region.

+%/accordion%

-#### Can I control the order that products are displayed in my shopfront?
+%accordion%Can I control the order that products are displayed in my shopfront?%accordion%

 Yes, you can select the order that each category of food is displayed in your shop, then within each category the products are displayed alphabetically.
 For instance, if Meat and Fish are your most important products, you can select to have them show up first, with your secondary Oil and Spreads products below.
 You can do this in  your profile settings, under‘shopfront category ordering’.

+%/accordion%

-#### Why can't I see all of my products in my shopfront?
+%accordion%Why can't I see all of my products in my shopfront?%accordion%

 Here’s a few things to check: